nweying/poshpawpy/README.md

 * Header and Footer

   * **Responsive Navigation Bar**: Positioned on the top-left of the screen, the logo and navigation bar adapt to different screen sizes.
-On larger screens, they maintain a clean alignment to the left, whereas on smaller devices, they centered and stacked for improved usability.
+On larger screens, they maintain a clean alignment to the left, whereas on smaller devices, they are centered and stacked for improved usability.
 The active page is denoted by bold and underlined text on the navigation bar, while hovering over each menu item highlights the links for enhanced user interaction.
 The navigation bar remains fixed at the top of the screen, ensuring easy access as users scroll through the page.

-  * **Footer with Business Info and Social Media Links**: Divided into two sections, the footer offers important details about Posh Pawpy, including business address, map location, and operating hours in the first section, each highlighted with corresponding icons.
-In the second section, there is copyright information and clickable social media links for Facebook, Twitter, YouTube, and Instagram are displayed, further enhancing user engagement.
+  * **Footer with Business Info and Social Media Links**: Divided into two sections, the footer offers important details about Posh Pawpy, including business address, phone number, map location, and operating hours in the first section, each highlighted with corresponding icons.
+In the second section, copyright information along with clickable social media links for Facebook, Twitter, YouTube, and Instagram are displayed, further enhancing user engagement.

 * Home Page
-  * **Hero Section**: This section greets visitors with a hero image and a welcoming message that introduces Posh Pawpy's premier dog grooming service.
+  * **Hero Section**: This section greets visitors with a hero image and a welcome message that introduces Posh Pawpy's premier dog grooming service.
   * **About Us**: A bigger version of the logo is dislpayed alongside a description of "Who We Are" as a business.
 On larger screens, the logo and description are arranged in a row, while on mobile devices, they stack vertically for better readability.
   * **Testimonials**: This section showcases feedback from previous customers, accompanied by images of their dogs.
 Each testimonial provides insights into the positive experiences clients have had with Posh Pawpy's grooming services.